Democratic Party (South Korea, 2015): Ideology

 The Democratic Party is primarily described as a centrist party.
 (Note: Attributed to multiple sources:) However, the party is also described as centre-left (Note: Attributed to multiple sources:) because it is the main liberal opponent to the conservative People Power Party.

 The Democratic Party is seen as the mainstream centre-left option in Korea.
 Due to the nature of South Korea's electoral system, minor parties rarely win seats in elections, leading most progressive voters to vote for the Democratic Party through tactical voting.
 For this reason, the Democratic Party is sometimes treated as a "progressive" or "left-leaning" party when compared to the conservative, right-leaning People Power Party.
 In addition, some conservative-leaning politicians criticize the progressive wing of the Democratic Party by labelling them as "leftist extremists."
 The Chosun Ilbo, JoongAng Ilbo, and The Dong-A Ilbo (collectively known as Chojoongdong) have also criticized the Democratic Party as being leftist/left-wing.
 Currently, major politicians of the right-wing People Power Party also criticize the Democratic Party's policies as "leftist policies that ruin the country" and being "socialist."
-It is also becoming increasingly prevelant for the Democratic Party to be referred to as left leaning, (Note: Attributed to multiple sources:) with many news stations now marking the party as a prominent progressive figure.
+It is also becoming increasingly prevalent for the Democratic Party to be referred to as left leaning, (Note: Attributed to multiple sources:) with many news stations now marking the party as a prominent progressive figure.

 However, some researchers argue that the Democratic Party has centre-right policies by international standards.
 It was evaluated that the Democratic Party is considered progressive within Korea despite not being progressive by international standards because Korea has a more conservative political landscape compared to other industrialized democracies (mainly belonging to OECD).
 (Note: In South Korea, hard-right authoritarianism and military dictatorships were in power for almost 50 years after liberation.
 During this time, leftist/progressive ideologies were considered illegal.
 Because of this, some researchers argue that the DPK is considered center-left/moderate-progressive in South Korea because it has a progressive political form, even though it is substantially similar to the center-right/moderate conservative camp in Western Europe.)
 Some researchers have placed the DPK's position on the political spectrum to the right of Christian democracy, saying that the DPK is "more [socially] conservative than the centre-right German Christian Democratic Union of Germany (CDU)" in particular.
 The Democratic Party's LGBT+ policy is more conservative than CDU.
 Because of this, some left-leaning researchers have placed the party more right-wing than Western European conservative parties.
 Also, many members of the Democratic Party, such as Lee Hae-chan, Moon Jae-in, and Lee Jae Myung, define the party's de facto identity as 'true conservative', 'moderate conservative' or 'centre-right'.
 In his book titled 1219 The End Is Beginning, Moon Jae-in writes, "it is only a backward political reality unique to South Korea that political forces which are centre-right in nature are attacked for being left-wing."